LivingSocial to launch its first credit card

-SAN FRANCISCO LivingSocial, the second-largest daily deal company behind Groupon Inc, plans to launch its first credit card in coming months to help merchants attract repeat customers, Chief Financial Officer John Bax said on Thursday.
+SAN FRANCISCO LivingSocial, the second-largest daily deal company behind Groupon Inc (GRPN.O), plans to launch its first credit card in coming months to help merchants attract repeat customers, Chief Financial Officer John Bax said on Thursday.

 Card holders who make 10 purchases a month with the card will earn 10 credits known as Deal Bucks.
 These can be used to pay for LivingSocial daily deals and other offers the company runs, such as discounted travel packages, Bax explained.